How to Organize Your Home Business Workday

 If you’re not sure what’s best for you, test the various options, taking in consideration how you work, and how many cues, triggers or alarms you need to keep you on schedule.

-Ideally, you’ll want to schedule for the week, maybe even a month.
+Ideally, you’ll want to schedule for the week, and maybe even a month.
 However, it’s important to review and adjust your daily plan as needed.